Find the Best Grease Trap Cleaning Companies for Your Business

 Search providers near you

-Top Grease Trap Cleaning in Berkeley, California Ranked
+Top Grease Trap Cleaning Companies in Berkeley, California Ranked

 For restaurant owners and food service operators in Berkeley, maintaining a clean and compliant grease interceptor system is a critical operational and environmental responsibility.
 The City of Berkeley enforces specific regulations through its stormwater program to prevent fats, oils, and grease (FOG) from entering the municipal sewer system, which can cause costly blockages and environmental harm.
 Proper grease trap or interceptor maintenance is not just a best practice-it's a codified requirement with defined service frequencies, documentation standards, and inspection protocols.
 This guide outlines the local rules, typical service schedules, and key considerations for managing this essential facility maintenance task in compliance with Berkeley's environmental health standards.